Skip to content

 Cook, Craftsman, and Keeper of the Kitchen

-Donald is a former catering kitchen manager, pastry chef, and cooking teacher, and the quietly capable partner behind much of what happens in our kitchen.
-His culinary insight shapes many of the flavor profiles and recipes we share.
+Donald is a former catering kitchen manager, pastry chef, cooking teacher, and the quietly capable partner behind much of what happens in our kitchen.
+Liz might drive the marketing content calendar, but it is Donald's culinary insight and experience that shapes many of the recipes we share.
 When something tastes just right, he’s usually the one who dialed it in.
+Importantly, the recipes we share are the way we eat at home.

 Donald’s background in food operations and customer experience makes him a steady presence and a valued contributor across all facets of our work.